Government program initiative to solve social inequalities in the Philippines begins with these three essential values

 3. Personal Responsibility

 Filipinos should repeatedly be taught that collectivism is a bad socialist idea.
 The government is not the solution to social inequities but individual responsibility.
 We must work on our individual growth that triggers positive social changes.

 In the meantime, the government should never waste resources on cosmetic solutions rather on values education.
 Parents should earn respect and, in turn, teach their children submission to authority.
 This is what the west lost.

 Personal progress triggeR positive social changes.

 Character training begins at home.
 If the government can help parents learn proper Biblical discipline to children, what a great nation we can become.
-At J15 SCHOOL CLUB, this is our intention.
-To promote cultural patrimony by teaching traditional Filipino values, godly character, and personal responsibility.
+At J15 SCHOOL CLUB, our hope is to promote cultural patrimony by teaching traditional Filipino values, godly character, and personal responsibility.